-In-depth study of musical elements (eg: pitch, duration, texture, timbre, form, and intensity) and their interaction with works of all styles.
+In-depth study of musical elements eg: pitch, duration, texture, timbre, form, and intensity and their interaction with works of all styles.
 Includes visual and aural analytical studies on the music of various composers.

-MUSC 6600A Principal Applied: Piano 0/3/3
+MUSC 6600A Principal Applied: Piano 0/1-3/1-3

-Prerequisite: Admission to the Master of Music degree program or consent of the Department Chair and Instructor Private lessons for music majors on the principal instrument or voice.
+Private lessons for music majors on the principal instrument or voice.
 Lessons include studies in technical, stylistic and aesthetic elements of artistic performance.
 Repertory studied is from the standard literature.
-All courses are repeatable for one, two or three credit hours of credit--one 25 minute lesson per week per credit hour.
+All courses are repeatable for one, two or three credit hours of creditone 25 minute lesson per week per credit hour.
 An applied music fee is charged per credit hour enrolled.

-MUSC 6600B Principal Applied: Organ 0/3/3
+MUSC 6600B Principal Applied: Organ 0/1-3/1-3